 How and Where are the testosterone pellets inserted?

-The pellet insertion procedure is performed at both Omaha Med Spa locations by Dr. Abbott.
-He uses the upper buttock area, just behind the hip.
+Dr. Abbott uses the upper buttock area, just behind the hip.
 With a patient laying on their side, the skin is cleansed, and a local anesthetic (numbing) is used to make the procedure “pain-free”.
 After the area is numb, a small incision of the skin is made (about 1/4″ long).
-A small sterile instrument called a “trochar” is then placed through the incision and under the skin.
-This allows for insertion of the pellets.
-After the trochar is removed, the small incision is covered with a dressing.
+A small sterile instrument called a “trochar” is then placed through the incision and under the skin (you will not feel this step).
+The pellets are inserted, the trochar is removed and the small skin incision is covered with a dressing.
 For several days after the pellets are placed, we ask you to moderate your activities.
 All of this information is covered in detail with our “Consent Form” and “Home Care Instructions”

 Is Testosterone linked to a higher risk of Heart Disease, Stroke and blood clots?

 There is some evidence of an association between use of supplemental testosterone and an increased risk of heart attacks, stroke and blood clots.
 It would be helpful to have more large clinical trials performed to learn more about this possible association.
 Many testosterone pellet providers claim that pellet therapy may actually reduce your risk of heart disease, and may improve your levels of cholesterol.
-I do not agree that there is adequate evidence to make these positive claims.
-The FDA only sanctions the use of testosterone in men without cardiovascular disease, and only when 2 fasting total testosterone levels are below 300.
-If a man or woman has any history of blood clots, heart disease or stroke, then they should avoid all forms of testosterone therapy.
+I do not agree that there is adequate evidence to make those claims.
+If a man or woman has any history of blood clots or stroke, then they should avoid all forms of testosterone therapy.
 As with all medical treatments, there should always be a consideration of the Risk versus Benefit of testosterone treatment.
 Every patient needs to be evaluated based upon their medical history, risk factors, symptoms and response to treatment.

 All women develop low levels of estrogen around the time of menopause, and this can cause symptoms of vaginal dryness, and hot flashes.
-(Night sweats, on the other hand, are related to low testosterone).
+Night sweats are different from hot flashes and are related to low testosterone.
 Estrogen has been given to women for decades, but is unfortunately linked to a higher risk of breast cancer.
-I believe (and so does the FDA) that even bio-identical estrogen In women raises their risk of developing breast cancer.
+I believe (and so does the FDA) that even bio-identical estrogen in women raises their risk of developing breast cancer.
 I prefer to start with testosterone therapy on it’s own, since there is no definitive proof that it is linked to causing cancer.
-I have also found that most of the “menopause” symptoms that women report are caused by testosterone, not estrogen!
+I have also found that most of the “menopause” symptoms that women report are caused by testosterone, not estrogen.
 Testosterone in your body is broken down to form some estrogen, often helping treat the low estrogen symptoms.
 If a women has been on testosterone, and still has symptoms, then I will add bio-identical estrogen (and progesterone if they have a uterus).
-After several years of estrogen treatment, a trial off of it is warranted.
+After several years of estrogen treatment, a trial off of estrogen is warranted.

-If your health remains stable, and you are receiving benefit from BHRT, then it may be continued for life.
+If your health remains stable, and you are receiving benefit from hormone therapy, then it may be continued for life.
 The benefit and risks of hormone therapy must always be considered.
-If you develop breast cancer, I will stop prescribing all BHRT.
+If you develop breast cancer, I will stop prescribing hormone treatment.